TencentARC/ArcNerf/docs/visual.md

 - axis range: update by the component with max values (xyz), show in a cube with same lengths.

+# plot2d
+In `common.visual`, we provide a `draw_2d_components` that is helpful to plot points/lines in defined colors and legends.
+We use `matplotlib` as backend.

 # TODO:
 - Write a python notebook showing how to use
 - open3d version for pc, mesh visual with rays if necessary